WinbertZhang/MusescoreToPDF/README.md

 # MuscoreToPDF
-Scrapes Muscore page and saves score as pdf
+Scrapes Musescore page and saves score as pdf